ValentinaGhidini/ValentinaGhidini.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD Student in Statistics at Bocconi University.
+I am a third year PhD Student in Statistics at Bocconi University.

 Research Interests
 ======